mtom92/Chicago-Canvas-Lab/README.md

 * How'd you do it?
 Did you write a few lines of code like `ctx.somethingOrOther()` inside a nested `for` loop?
 Great.
 Now, put that logic in a function called something like `makeSquare`, and call that function in your loop instead.
 If you already did this, great.

 * Actually, we're going to need to be able to know the state of these squares for several reasons in the future.
 So create a Square class.
-Instead of just a function that

 ### Note: Comments